Money Saving Strategies

-- If you have any ambiguity about parking, policies of the house, property access, pool functions, etc... we suggest you ask the rental home manager promptly.
-A quick phone call prevents many headaches.
+- When there is any ambiguity about vehicle parking, rules of the property, house access, swimming pool functions, etc... we recommend you ask the rental home manager promptly.
+A phone call can save hours of difficulty.

-- Please remember to respect your neighbors.
-Residents probably live within earshot.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.
+- Please be respectful of the community.
+Many times, adjacent households are lived in by permanent residents.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

-- Be sure to protect the property owner (and your stuff!) by keeping the rental locked up when you are away, just like you would in your own home.
+- Enjoy your stay!
+Make certain to protect the property owner (and your things!) by keeping the vacation rental secured while you are away, exactly like you would at home.